Michelle Walsh

-Michelle Walsh (born 2 August 1982) is an Irish footballer.
-She plays as a midfielder for Yorkshire Amateur and has represented the Republic of Ireland national team.
+Michelle Walsh (born 2 August 1982) is an Irish former footballer.
+She most recently played as a midfielder for Yorkshire Amateur and has represented the Republic of Ireland national team.

 Club career

 Walsh's club career started as a young girl in Dublin and has since taken her all over the globe, playing in USA and currently in the UK.
 She has played for the following clubs: Leeds United, Doncaster Rovers Belles, Blackburn Rovers and Leeds City Vixens.
+In 2001 she reportedly took up a college soccer scholarship to Lindsey Wilson College, and during the 2002 season she signed for W-League club New Hampshire Lady Phantoms.

 She signed for Guiseley A.F.C.
-Vixens in 2013 and currently represents the women's section of Yorkshire Amateur AFC.
+Vixens in 2013 and also represented the women's section of Yorkshire Amateur AFC, before retiring in 2022.

 International career

 Walsh has represented the Republic of Ireland at all age levels and the senior women's team, competing in European and World Cup qualifiers at full international level.